 Organisational change and transformation starts with your people

 All this to say, 2020 has come to an end.
 While the year has presented itself as challenging to say the least, it has also prompted many of us to consider how we can make an impact on our collective future.
 2020 has accelerated inevitable changes and forced industries, companies, and most importantly, people to adapt to these changes over a considerably short amount of time.

-And 2020, if nothing else, has shown us that people are resilient, organizations can adapt in the face of rapid change, and together, they can create extraordinary outcomes.
-At Cornerstone, we believe organizations that see change and transformations as opportunities will help their people succeed, develop new skills and thrive.
+And 2020, if nothing else, has shown us that people are resilient, organisations can adapt in the face of rapid change, and together, they can create extraordinary outcomes.
+At Cornerstone, we believe organisations that see change and transformations as opportunities will help their people succeed, develop new skills and thrive.